 Under Kent Desormeaux, the H. Graham Motion-trained 6-year-old was eighth at the start of the 1 1/8-mile event and settled toward the back of the pack while stablemate Salinja and Howard Tesher trainee Baron Von Tap contended for the lead through a quarter in :23.71.

 The frontrunners went a half in :48.20 before Salinja surrendered to Baron Von Tap, who was followed closely by Giant Wrecker making a three-wide bid through three quarters in 1:12.10.

 The field of 10 hit the final turn and went a mile in 1:36.56 with National Captain making a bid for the lead on the outside and Minister’s Joy closing gamely from last.
-Ballast, however, came from sixth and split horses at the eighth pole, digging in to get the victory by a neck in a final time of 1:48.54 - just one second off his 2006 performance.
+Ballast, however, came from sixth and split horses at the eighth pole, digging in to get the victory by a neck in a final time of 1:48.54 that was just one second off his 2006 performance.